losol/positor/docs/adding_travis.md

 2. Enable your repository to Travis.
 3. Add a Travis file to your repository. https://github.com/WordPress/twentyseventeen/blob/master/.travis.yml.
 Add this to your themes root folder.
 4. In .travis.yml change the PHP Codesniffer version to 2.9.1 by editing to: https://github.com/squizlabs/PHP_CodeSniffer/archive/2.9.1.tar.gz
+5. Add .jscsrc and .jshintignore, sample files in Twenty Seventeen.
 4. Push to update the repository.
 Travis will only run builds after it is enabled.

 2. Add a ruleset for automatic sniffing: https://github.com/WordPress/twentyseventeen/blob/master/codesniffer.ruleset.xml